sue-lim/tafe-ipriot-project-carpark/carpark-prj-guided.md

 **Evidencing:**

-1. Add a screenshot of the output of the unit tests.
-If any failed, add a screenshot of the error message and a screenshot after you have fixed the errors:
+1. <mark>Add a screenshot of the output of the unit tests.
+If any failed, add a screenshot of the error message and a screenshot after you have fixed the errors:</mark>

 ![img_evidence_8a.png](img_evidence_8b.png)

 ![img_evidence_8b.png](img_evidence_8a.png)